Traffic light settings have been removed

 Speaking at Council meetings

-Council, committee and subcommittee meetings and briefings will now take place in person and online.
-They will be available to view through Council’s Facebook page.
+Council, committee and subcommittee meetings and briefings take place in person and online.
+They are available to view through Council’s Facebook page.

 You can speak at a meeting via Zoom.
 For more information contact DemocraticServicesTeam@huttcity.govt.nz

-- It's important you stay home and get tested if you develop symptoms of COVID-19.
-Self-isolate until you receive a negative test to stop any potential spread of the virus.
+It's important you stay home and get tested if you develop symptoms of COVID-19.
+Self-isolate for the required time to stop any potential spread of the virus.

 Vaccination is another way to protect yourself from severe illness of COVID.